Scientific Name

 Description

-The Silversword alliance comprises about 50 species of plants belonging to three genera endemic to the Hawaiian islands.
+The Silversword alliance comprises about 50 plant species belonging to three genera endemic to the Hawaiian Islands.
 They get their common name from the visually impressive Silversword.

 These plants only flower once in their lifetime.
 The silver rosettes grow for several years before the inflorescence ascends skywards.
-Flowers appear from mid-June to November, and after the seeds have been shed, the whole plant dies.
+Flowers appear from mid-June to November, and the whole plant dies after the seeds have been shed.
 These exotic-looking plants are ideally suited to their harsh environment.
-The silver leaves reflect the sun's rays while their shape prevents moisture loss and protects the more delicate center of the plant from predation.
+The silver leaves reflect the sun's rays, while their shape prevents moisture loss and protects the plant's more delicate center from predation.

 These attractive plants were previously collected as curiosities.
-Climbers on the mountains would dig them up as proof that they had reached the summit.
+Climbers on the mountains would dig them up to prove they had reached the summit.
 Populations were further depleted by browsing and trampling by goats and cattle in the area.
-Today Argyroxiphium sandwicense is restricted to a single population of as few as 30 plants in the Wailuku River basin on Mauna Kea in Hawaii.
-These plants are at risk from the small size and range of their population, which is vulnerable to any chance event.
+Today, Argyroxiphium sandwicense is restricted to a single population of as few as 30 plants in the Wailuku River basin on Mauna Kea in Hawaii.
+These plants are at risk due to their small size and the limited range of their population, which is vulnerable to chance events.

 The Hawai'i Silversword is protected in Hawaii.